acdlite/flummox/docs/why-flux-component-is-better-than-flux-mixin.md

 Do what's right
 ---------------

 If I'm leaving you unconvinced, just do what you feel is right.
-I think mixins are generally preferable to components, but as with any rule, there are exceptions.
+I think components are generally preferable to mixins, but as with any rule, there are exceptions.
 For instance, [React Tween State](https://github.com/chenglou/react-tween-state) is a great project that wouldn't make sense as a component.

 Either way, both FluxMixin and FluxComponent are available for you to use, and both are pretty great :)